 4. Warby Parker

 My husband bought his first pair of glasses at Warby Parker.
 Located near his office in Manhattan, Warby Parker sells stylish and cool glasses at a fraction of the price of other stores.
-But what really sets this company apart from the competition is that for every pair of glasses they sell, they donate a pair to someone in need.
+They now have locations throughout the country.

 5. The Shop Forward